devopsbob/devopsbob/README.md

 ## Hi there 👋

+:record_button:

 <!--
 **devopsbob/devopsbob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on rpi-image-gen repository usage to recreate my local home network raspberry pi 5 2712 kernel.
+- 🌱 I’m currently learning about opportunities to be employed in the AI-era after 30 years in the industry.
+- 👯 I’m looking to collaborate on securing a job.
+- 🤔 I’m looking for help with rpi-image-gen layers configuration.
+- 💬 Ask me about ReactJS, NodeJS, Azure deployments.
+- 📫 How to reach me: devopsbob
+- 😄 Pronouns: Mr.
+- ⚡ Fun fact: Dial-up BBS user from the 1980s